quruma/Friday-Voice-Assistant/README.md

 ```

 ## Step 5
 Run the file __main.py__  to launch Friday.
 First launch will be the longest, as it will install a few dependencies like transformers models.
+The size of files exceeds 500 MB.
 As default, you can wake up Friday by pressing __'alt+q'__, but you can change it in __main.py__ in the __wake_up()__ function.
 Furthermore, you can even change the mechanics of this function if you want.

 # How to use it?